 One of the most significant advancements in tool geometry optimization is the development of variable pitch and variable taper pins.
 These designs allow for a more gradual transition of material flow and heat distribution along the pin length.
 By varying the pitch or taper, engineers can create tools that generate less heat at the pin tip, reducing the risk of overheating and tool wear in this critical area.

-Another innovative approach is the use of helical features on tool shoulders.
+on tool shoulders.
 These features, which can include scrolls or grooves, help to direct material flow and improve heat distribution across the weld surface.
 Some advanced designs incorporate asymmetric shoulder patterns that create a pulsating effect during rotation, enhancing material mixing and heat dissipation.

 The incorporation of internal cooling channels within FSW tools has also seen significant advancements.
 Modern tool designs often feature complex networks of cooling passages that allow for targeted temperature control in specific areas of the tool.
 These channels can be optimized using topology optimization algorithms to maximize cooling efficiency while maintaining the tool's structural integrity.